code4it-dev/c4it-hugo/content/article/2023/097-dependency-injection-config-logging-in-console-application/index.md

 ---
-title: "How to add Dependency Injection, Configurations, and Logging in a .NET 7 Console Application"
+title: How to add Dependency Injection, Configurations, and Logging in a .NET 7 Console Application
 date: 2023-06-06
 url: /blog/dependency-injection-config-logging-in-console-application
 draft: false